petergardfjall/geo-wordpress/README.md

      ./bin/install-wp-stack.sh

-The script will (eventually) output a `kubeconfig` file which can be used to communicate with the clusters using `kubectl`.
+The script will output a `kubeconfig` file which can be used to communicate with the clusters using `kubectl`.
+To use it, set

-When it has been created, issue

     export KUBECONFIG=$PWD/kubeconfig